 Why do we think we can do it all…at the same time?
 The career, the relationship, the friendships, the house, the body….BLAH!
 What actual person has all this?
 No one.
 And if someone does, I guarantee they can’t enjoy any of it because they’re so exhausted or so afraid to lose it.
 Take it from someone who has experience feeling both.

-So figure out how many things are practical for you to prioritize right now.
+So figure out how many things are practical for you to prioritize right now and accept your body changing because of it.
 These priorities change from season to season.
 In order to pick something up, you have to put something down.

 I’ve found I can really only have two priorities at once and do them well.
 Right now, those priorities are my career and my friendships.
 Everything else I’m aware of, but it’s not a priority.
 I’m not looking at those things to measure progress or success.